Ricci de Turck flow on singular manifolds: Mapping properties of the Lichnerowicz heat operator

 We assume $x<x'$ without loss of generality, otherwise just rename the variables.
-Consider the blowup space $\mathscr{M}^2_h$ and let $\rho_*$ denote defining functions of the boundary face $*$ in $\mathscr{M}^2_h$.
 In view of the heat kernel asymptotics established in Theorem \ref{heat-asymptotics} and in view of the particular fact that the heat kernel is exponentially vanishing for $\frac{\|\gamma -\wy \|}{\rho_\ff}$ going to infinity, we find

 where the kernels $G_1,G_2$ and $G_3$ are uniformly bounded at all boundary faces of the heat space blowup $\mathscr{M}^2_h$.
 We proceed with estimates of $I_1,I_2$ and $I_3$ by assuming that the heat kernel is compactly supported near the corresponding corners of the front face in $\mathscr{M}^2_h$.
 In order to deal with each integral in a uniform notation, we write $X:=\xi$, when dealing with $I_1$ and $X:=x'$ otherwise.
 We write $Y:=y$ when dealing with $I_1$, $Y:=\gamma$ when dealing with $I_2$ and $Y:= y'$ when dealing with $I_3$.
 Similarly, we write $Z:= \zeta$ when dealing with $I_3$ and $Z:=z$ otherwise.